The Art of Upcycling Furniture: Why I Do It and Why You Should Too

 3. Potential for Frustration

 Not every upcycling project goes as planned.
 There can be challenges and setbacks, such as paint not adhering properly or discovering hidden damage in the furniture.
-Patience and perseverance are key.
+Make sure and prep your piece well before starting.

 4. Space for Projects